projectcalico/calico/docs/source/etcd-architecture.rst

 Communication
 ~~~~~~~~~~~~~

-etcd is also used as a communication bus between components through the
+etcd is also used as a communication bus between components.
+We do this by
-mechanism of having various components watch keys for changes.
-This allows the
+having the non-etcd components watch certain points in the keyspice to ensure
+that they see any changes that have been made, allowing them to respond to
-act of committing state to the database to cause that state to be programmed
-into the network.
+tohose changes in a timely manner.
+This allows the act of committing state
+to the database to cause that state to be programmed into the network.

 .. _calico-bgp-component: